All Products

 Introduction to preemptible instances

-• Purchase configuration: You can indicate the use of preemptible instances in the configuration file and set a bid ceiling.
-The system will automatically bid for resources based on this configuration when deploying an EAS service.
+• Purchase configuration: You can specify whether to use preemptible instances in the configuration file and set the bid price.
+When you deploy an EAS service, the system automatically bids for preemptible resources to create preemptible instances based on the configuration file.

-• Resource release and reallocation: Preemptible instances may be revoked due to inventory or market price changes.
-EAS will reallocate the highest priority active resources as per the configuration file to maintain service continuity.
+• Instance releasing and resource reallocation: Preemptible instances may be released due to insufficient inventory or market price changes.
+In this case, EAS reallocates available resources with the highest priority based on the configuration file to ensure service continuity.

-Preemptible instances are billed on a pay-as-you-go basis, with charges based on the real-time market price.
+Preemptible instances are billed based on the pay-as-you-go billing method.
+You are charged based on the market price.

 Prerequisites

-2. Click Deploy Service.
-In the Custom Model Deployment section, click Custom Deployment.
+2. Click Deploy Service and select Custom Deployment in the Custom Model Deployment section.

 Parameter